linearray/purescript-localstorage/README.md

 Access JS webstorage (local &amp; session) in a typesafe and convenient way.
 Just define a key type with some smart constructors and you are done (GADTs would even make those unnecessary).

 The type system then saves you from misspelling keys (no plain strings) and also makes sure that you can only read the same type as you wrote before.
+This is because the keys encode the type of the data stored with them in the type system.

-As the keys encode the type of the data stored with them in the type system.
+In addition to type safety, having a key type instead of plain strings also makes the API easier to use, because with the value type encoded in the key type, type inference is always possible, even for a plain `getItem` call.
+You will never need any type annotations!

 Find a basic usage example in test/Main.purs, repeated here for convenience: